On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Online estimation of Sobol' indices with Pick-Freeze S.M.D.

 These results hold for a standard setup in stochastic algorithms with a decreasing learning rate $(\eta_n)_{n \ge 1}$.
 The key condition is the convergence of the series $\sum_{n \ge 1} \eta_n^2$ together with the divergence of $\sum_{n \ge 1} \eta_n$.
-A typical application of Theorem \ref{theo:cv_ps} corresponds to $\eta_n = \eta_0 n^{-\alpha}$ with $\alpha \in (1/2,1]$.\ Finally, we note that the previous result is not quantitative, in the sense that the "rate" of convergence of the sequence $(\Sbn)_{n \ge 1}$ towards the target $\Sb$ is not explicit.
-In particular, it would be highly valuable to complement our result with an almost sure convergence rate, see \cite{AS-rate,pmlr-v134-sebbouh21a,JMLR:v25:23-1436}, which is a stronger statement.
-Another possible extension would be to establish a central limit theorem for the properly rescaled algorithm $(\Sbn - \Sb){n \ge 1}$, to obtain a precise characterization of the limiting variance.
-See, \textit{e.g.}, \cite{duflo2013random,Gadat2016StochasticHB,10.1214/21-EJS1880} for examples of CLTs derived in various contexts using martingale representations or the Markov process perspective.
-Such extensions could be the topic of further research.
+A typical application of Theorem \ref{theo:cv_ps} corresponds to $\eta_n = \eta_0 n^{-\alpha}$ with $\alpha \in (1/2,1]$. {The previous result guarantees the convergence of the algorithm for any initialization, under the assumption that none of the coordinates is equal to zero.
+In this sense, the behavior of the algorithm is therefore insensitive to the initialization over an infinite (asymptotic) horizon.
+By contrast, the influence of the initialization appears in the non-asymptotic bounds given in our next result.}

 \paragraph{Non-asymptotic upper bound} Using the perspective introduced in \cite{moulines2011non,doi:10.1137/120880811} to assess the computational cost of convex stochastic optimization, it is possible to derive a more quantitative result on the sequence $(\Sbn)_{n \ge 1}$.
 This result is expressed in terms of the expected value of $\Phi^a$ throughout the algorithm.
 For this purpose, we introduce below a quantity related to the discrete probability distribution used for sampling the subsets $U$ according to $a$: